 Places to eat and drink

 Is there anything better than a heart-warming meal on a chilly evening?
-On top of offering great attractions, the Christmas Village has opened its new “Village Square”, inspired by European Christmas markets, which provides a relaxed environment to enjoy a selection of street foods.
+On top of offering great attractions, the Christmas Village has opened its “Village Square”, inspired by European Christmas markets, which provides a relaxed environment to enjoy a selection of street foods.
 You can expect to find German Bratwursts, haggis bon bons, Dutch pancakes, churros, hot chocolate and mulled wine and beer.

 If you would like to stay warm while enjoying a nice meal or hot drink, you can also sit down at one of the many cosy cafes in town.
 Read our blog “My top 5 cafes in Aberdeen” to explore your options.